 This is an initial public offering of our securities.
-Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-quarter of one redeemable warrant.
+Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-fifth of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment, terms and limitations as described herein.
 The underwriters have a 45-day option from the date of this prospectus to purchase up to 9,000,000 additional units to cover over-allotments, if any.

 We will provide our public shareholders with the opportunity to redeem all or a portion of their Class A ordinary shares upon the completion of our initial business combination, subject to the limitations as described herein.
-If we have not consummated an initial business combination within 24 months from the closing of this offering (or 27 months from the closing of this offering if we have executed a letter of intent, agreement in principle or definitive agreement for our initial business combination within 24 months from the closing of this offering but have not completed our initial business combination within such 24 month period), we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as described herein.
+If we have not consummated an initial business combination within 24 months from the closing of this offering (or 27 months from the closing of this offering if we have executed a letter of intent, agreement in principle or definitive agreement for our initial business combination within 24 months from the closing of this offering but have not completed our initial business combination within such 24 months from the closing of this offering but have not completed our initial business combination within such 24 months from the closing of the public shares for cash, subject to applicable law and certain conditions as described herein.